 Imaginary Communities (IC) is Chol’s unique approach to drama education.
 IC promotes play and imagination to aid writing and integrate theatre into the curriculum, nourishing wider learning through drama.
 Our methods have been developed with, and in support of, teachers and children.
 We have been working with schools for over 10 years and have become a trusted partner.
 Our core team understand the challenges and possibilities for creative learning within education.
+Take a look at our current offers for schools 2023/24.

 Imaginary Communities: Aims